CSCfi/csc-user-guide/CONTRIBUTING.md

 2. Then [join here the CSC employees team](https://github.com/orgs/CSCfi/teams/employees/members).
 Membership gives you permissions to edit source files that build the user guide.
 (Wait for a confirmation email.)

 The rest of this document describes the workflow in Github as well as instructions for previewing and deploying the documentation.
-See [Style guide](STYLEGUIDE.md) for content and formatting instructions.
+See [Style guide](STYLEGUIDE.md) for content and formatting instructions and [Frequently Asked Questions](FAQ.md) for more in depth explanations of common issues and pitfalls in contributing.

 ## For the impatient